cs205-project-group/hmm/README.md

 In the code directory, compile the `hmm.cpp` file by following the instructions in `compile.txt`.

-Finally, the code can be run by
+Finally, the code can be run by using `python runhmm.py`:
 ```
 usage: runhmm.py [-h] [--NUM_STATES NUM_STATES]
                  [--NUM_OBSERVATIONS NUM_OBSERVATIONS]